-In protest of the controversial culling laws gaining traction in the country, bullet-ridden reindeer heads have been installed outside of Norway's Parliment in protest of a Supreme Court case challenging the Norweigan government's policy on reindeer reduction, as The New York Times reports.
+In protest of the controversial culling laws gaining traction in the country, bullet-ridden reindeer heads have been installed outside of Norway's Parliment in protest of a Supreme Court case challenging the Norwegian government's policy on reindeer reduction, as The New York Times reports.
 The protest of the appeal using art was led by Marat Anne Sara, who is the artist and activist behind the installation of reindeer skulls and Sara's older sister.
-Her artwork included 400 reindeer skulls hanging from a macabre curtain outside of Norwegian Parliament, as an attempt to raise public awareness about the effects this decision has made on the Indigenous community who are harmed the most by reindeer reduction policies.
+Her artwork included 400 reindeer skulls hanging from a macabre curtain outside of Norwegian Parliament, as an attempt to raise public awareness about the effects this decision has made on the indigenous community who are harmed the most by reindeer reduction policies.

 The case has roused strong feelings amongst the Sami community, bringing to question the necessity of tradition and upholding community rights.
-Though the Norway government's reduction policy was aimed to keep the herd down to levels that were economic and culturally sustainable, the question still remains on the importance of doing so while not infringing on the rights of citizens.
+Though the Norway government's reduction policy was aimed to keep the herd down to levels that were economically and culturally sustainable, the question still remains on the importance of doing so while not infringing on the rights of citizens.